nblumhardt/whitebox/README.md

  * It shows you exactly what is going on in the container, in real-time, as the application runs.
  * It helps identify common traps and problematic usage patterns, along with suggestions for correcting them.

-### Why call it a ëProfilerí?
+### Why call it a ‚ÄòProfiler‚Äô?

-There are two ëobviousí approaches to exploratory tooling for IoC.
+There are two ‚Äòobvious‚Äô approaches to exploratory tooling for IoC.

 Static analysis is the first and most academically pleasing way to get information about a composition.
 This is the approach taken by MEFX.exe and Visual MEFX.